afsc-gap-products/gapctd/README.md

 *This package is in development.*

 Process CTD data collected during AFSC bottom trawl surveys using trawl-mounted CTDs.
-Current support for data collected using SBE19 and SBE19plus V2.
+Current support for data collected using SBE 19 and SBE 19plus V2 SeaCAT Profiler CTDs.

 The most recent version of this package was built for use with SBE Data Processing (Version 7.26.7).